-Innisfree - Green Tea Foam Cleanser - 150ml
+innisfree - Green Tea Foam Cleanser - 150g

-innisfree's Green Tea Cleansing Foam is made with antioxidant-rich, organic Jeju green tea and is designed to whisk away dirt and impurities.
+innisfree's Green Tea Cleansing Foam is made with antioxidant-rich, organic Jeju green tea and is designed to draw out dirt and impurities from deep in your pores.
 The texture has a touch of luxe to it, which a dense, creamy foam that glides across the face.
-Ideal for oily and combination skin, it'll leave your skin clean and bright without excessively drying it out.
+Ideal for oily and combination skin, it'll leave your skin clean and bright.
 Beautiful!

 Product of Korea.